jekyll/jekyll/docs/_docs/plugins/generators.md

 </table>
 </div>

 If your generator is contained within a single file, it can be named whatever you want but it should have an `.rb` extension.
 If your generator is split across multiple files, it should be packaged as a Rubygem to be published at https://rubygems.org/.
-In this case, the name of the gem depends on the availability of teh name at that site because no two gems can have the same name.
+In this case, the name of the gem depends on the availability of the name at that site because no two gems can have the same name.

 By default, Jekyll looks for generators in the `_plugins` directory.
 However, you can change the default directory by assigning the desired name to the key `plugins_dir` in the config file.